DefensiveOrigins/LabBuilding101/README.md

 | ![Lab Deployment Confirmation](img/deploy-confirmation.jpg) |
 |------------------------------------------------|

 The **Outputs** option in the left navigation tree includes the access details you will need for SSH and RDP access into the lab environment.
-Document these IP addresses, you will need them later to access your lab infrastructure.
+Document these IP addresses as you will need them later to access your lab infrastructure.

 | ![Lab Deployment Outputs: Access Details](img/deploy-outputs.jpg) |
 |------------------------------------------------|